LennaHammer/English/EVP/out/words_adjective.md

 /dəˈvɔːrst/
 [B1]married in the past but not now married
 - She's divorced.
-- They got divorced after only six months of marriage.
+- They `got` divorced after only six months of marriage.

 ## 426. downstairs ## adjective

 [B1]on or at a lower floor of a building, especially the ground floor
-- The burglars got in through a downstairs window.
+- The burglars got in through a downstairs `window`.

 ## 427. downtown ## adjective [always before noun]
 /ˈdɑʊn.tɑʊn/